tusharsingh051001/Redmine_Integrated_Chatbot/README.md

 ###Disclaimer: This readme file is generated using AI.
-The file may not be completely accurate due to acuracy rate of LLMs.
+The file may not be completely accurate due to accuracy rate of LLMs.
 Kindly update owner if any discrepencies are found

 # Redmine Integrated Chatbot (RIC)